 Professor Deborah Slicer

 The University of Montana is an exceptional institution for the study of environmental issues.
 In addition to a world class W.A.
-Franke College of Forestry and Conservation, the University has many highly regarded departments including those in the Division of Biological Sciences, English, Environmental Studies, Native American Studies.
+Franke College of Forestry and Conservation, the University has many highly regarded departments including those in the Division of Biological Sciences, English, Environmental Studies, and Native American Studies.
 We also have a strong tradition in environmental writing and an active program in ethics and public affairs.
 There is a continual stream of readings, lectures, conferences, and events on campus related to natural resources and environmental issues.

 The culturally vibrant city of Missoula is located at the intersection of five beautiful valleys, offering unparalleled access to Montana's wildlife, its national forest and wilderness areas, and a number of its legendary rivers.